mhameed/git-lsr/README.md

 doing ```git diff --numstat``` is one such measure, but it can easely be thrown off by something simple as reindenting code.

+For an explanation of the sentament: https://wiki.openstack.org/wiki/GitCommitMessages

+Question is when one is looking at history, how quickly can these commits be identified.

 # Demo #